Create prompt objects

 </Tabs>

+Once you can create static prompts, the next step is to make them reusable across different inputs.
 Both `StringPrompt` and `MessagesPrompt` support dynamic content through parameterization.
-This allows you to create flexible, reusable prompt templates with placeholders (using `{variable}` syntax) that can be filled with different values at runtime.
-This is useful for building scalable applications where prompts need to adapt to different inputs, user data, or contexts while maintaining a consistent structure.
+This lets you create reusable prompt templates with placeholders (using `{variable}` syntax) that you fill with different values at runtime.
+Parameterization is useful when your prompts must adapt to different inputs, user data, or contexts while maintaining a consistent structure.
 The `format()` method accepts key-value pairs to replace these placeholders with actual values.

 <Tabs>